 Online Gambling in the US

 Nevertheless, a centuries-old tradition wasn’t enough to keep the practice legal, especially in more conservative states where people had always been reluctant to wagers and gambling.
-Up until recently, even the most novel form of online gambling – sports betting, casino, and poker included – was at a standstill.
+Up until recently, even the most novel form of online gambling – sports betting, real money casinos, and poker included – was at a standstill.